Let’s get Cliterate

 10% prefer a fast speed

 As for the most commonly reported amounts of pressure, we found that:

-We encourage you to use this data to inform your own explorations.
+Use this data to inform your explorations.
 We all get stuck in sexual ruts from time to time.
 We find something that works for us and stick with it, because well, it works.
 But just because there’s one type of stimulation that works for you doesn’t mean that’s the only one.
 Keep exploring and experimenting!
-Who knows, there might be a form of stimulation that surprises you.

 Benefits of Orgasms

 These powerful orgasms not only feel fantastic, they actually have some health benefits.
 Quite a few hormones are released during an orgasm, including oxytocin, dopamine, and endorphins.